-World compound feed production is estimated at one billion tonnes annually.
+World compound feed production is estimated at over one billion tonnes annually.
 Global commercial feed manufacturing generates an estimated annual turnover of over US $400 billion.

 The last years have continued to see an increase in the demand for animal protein worldwide, including for livestock, dairy and fish.
 Generally we have seen a growth of production particularly in the developing world, with the developed world remaining more or less stable.